Skip to content

 Tool kind metadata

-tools/list decorates every tool descriptor with two optional fields the Ask AI Tools tab uses for at-a-glance badges:
+tools/list decorates every tool descriptor with the standard MCP annotations (readOnlyHint, destructiveHint, idempotentHint, openWorldHint) so spec-aware clients can auto-approve reads and warn on destructive calls — plus two backlex-specific fields the Ask AI Tools tab uses for at-a-glance badges:

 • kind"read" / "write" / "destruct".
-When a tool definition doesn’t set it explicitly, the dispatcher derives the value from the verb token after the last dot in the name (.list_* / .read* / .search* / .get* / .describe*read; .delete* / .drop* / .revoke* / .suspend*destruct; everything else → write).
-Override kind directly on the McpTool object only when the heuristic would misclassify.
+This is the single source of truth: it drives both the annotations above and the per-key read-only guard, so the badge and the security gate can never disagree.
+When a tool doesn’t set it, resolveKind derives it from the verb token after the last dot (.list_* / .read* / .search* / .get* / .describe*read; .delete* / .drop* / .revoke* / .suspend*destruct; everything else → write, a fail-safe so a new mutating tool is blocked for read-only keys until reviewed).
+Set kind explicitly only when the heuristic would misclassify (e.g. collections.aggregate / ai.query are reads with non-read verbs).

 • adminOnlytrue for tools that are only reachable through /api/admin/mcp (today: functions.list, functions.invoke).
 Pure metadata; the actual gating lives in the route’s requireAdmin middleware, not in the dispatcher.